neoforged/Documentation/docs/commands/index.md

 ### Brigadier

 Brigadier provides the primitive types, found in `com.mojang.brigadier.arguments`.
-These are synchronized to the client automatically.
+These types are synchronized to the client automatically.

 | Argument Type         | Declares (builder)                     | Accesses (getter) | Description                                              |
 | --------------------- | -------------------------------------- | ----------------- | -------------------------------------------------------- |